m0ham3dx/mx-Quantum-Computing-Primer/README.md

 # 🎓LEARNING RESOURCES

-These are going to links to resources which have a simplified explanations, which are not math heavy.
+These are going to links to resources which have simplified explanations, that are not math heavy.
 With a greater focus on videos rather than papers.
 Note all of these sources have been studied for the content in this repository.

 ## Quantum Theory